renesugar/k_elda_archive/docs/_FAQ.md

 experiencing.

-If you previously changed your default VPC on Amazon, it may be configured in a way that prevents Quilt containers from properly communicating with each other.
+If you previously changed your default VPC on Amazon, it may be configured in a way that prevents Kelda containers from properly communicating with each other.
-This happens if the subnet configured for your VPC overlaps with 10.0.0.0/8, which is the subnet that Quilt uses.
+This happens if the subnet configured for your VPC overlaps with 10.0.0.0/8, which is the subnet that Kelda uses.
 This problem can manifest in many ways;
 typically it looks like nothing seems to be working correctly.
-For example, a recent user who experienced this problem saw the following logs on the etcd container on a Quilt worker:
+For example, a recent user who experienced this problem saw the following logs on the etcd container on a Kelda worker:

 ```console
 2017-06-05 21:14:40.823760 W | etcdserver: could not get cluster response from http://10.201.160.199:2380: Get http://10.201.160.199:2380/members: dial tcp 10.201.160.199:2380: getsockopt: no route to host